 Amgen-Regeneron Partners' clinical development of NT-3 is currently focused on constipating conditions.
 In 1998, Regeneron, on behalf of Amgen-Regeneron Partners, completed a small clinical study that included healthy volunteers and patients suffering from severe idiopathic constipation, and began additional small studies that are continuing in 2000 in patients who suffer from constipation associated with conditions such as spinal cord injury and the use of narcotic analgesics.
-In February 2000, Regeneron initiated a double-blind, placebo-controlled Phase II study in more than 100 patients with functional constipation.
+In 2000, Regeneron initiated double-blind, placebo-controlled Phase II studies of NT-3 in patients with functional constipation and spinal cord injury patients with bowel dysfunction.